sasa1977/fsm/README.md

 # Fsm

+**This project is not maintained anymore, and I don't advise using it.
+Pure functional FSMs are still my preferred approach (as opposed to gen_statem), but you don't need this library for that.
+Regular data structures, such as maps or structs, with pattern matching in multiclauses will serve you just fine.**

 Fsm is pure functional finite state machine.
 Unlike `gen_fsm`, it doesn't run in its own process.
 Instead, it is a functional data structure.

 ## Why?